Oade Brothers Audio, Inc.

 • Supercardioid & Hypercardioid microphones have a pickup pattern between a cardioid and a shotgun.
 They have more off axis rejection than a cardioid but not as narrow a pickup pattern as a short shotgun.
 These have a more natural, open sound than the shotguns and are typically easier to use as they do not have to be pointed as precisely as a shotgun.

 • Cardioid microphones have a hemispherical pickup pattern.
 The cardioid is more effective for picking up a larger group of speakers at one time.
 A Cardioid mic is also the easiest for a interviewer to use as it can remain stationary allowing the user to concentrate on the subject not the microphone.
-A cardioid microphone has very little pickup pattern directly behind the microphone but it does pickup sounds on the far sides of the microphone.
+A cardioid microphone has very little sound pickup directly behind the microphone but it does pickup sounds on the far sides of the microphone.
 An added benefit of all three cardioid types is they generally are physically shorter.
 This makes the microphone easier to use in tight spaces.
 A cardioid interview mic held between the interviewer and subject pointed up will do a good job of hearing both and eliminate the need to move the mic.
 Rapid microphone movement can be detectable and distracting.

 Oral History Recording